wide-dot/toolbox/to8-font-converter/README.md

 # to8-font-converter

-This tools converts an Atari FNT File into a THOMSON compatible G0 font.
+This tool converts an Atari FNT File into a THOMSON compatible G0 font.

 Atari FNT Files can be found here <https://github.com/TheRobotFactory/EightBit-Atari-Fonts>.

-This offers a very large set of 8-bits font for THOMSON Computers.
+This offers a very large set of 8-bits fonts for THOMSON Computers.

 ## How to build & run this tool